galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    **Total reads** | 35 | 45 | 106
 >    **Scaling factor** | 3.5 | 4.5 | 10.6
 >
->    *Because of the small values in the example, we are scoring using a factor of 10.* <!-- confusing -->
+>    *Because of the small values in the example, we are using "per tens" instead of "per million" and therefore divide the sum by 10 instead of 1,000,000.*
 >
 > 2. Divide the read counts by the "per million" scaling factor
 >